cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 #### Store paths

 Channel structures are stored under a store path prefix unique to a combination of a port identifier and channel identifier:

+// NOTE Channel paths and capabilities should be maintained?

 ```typescript
 function channelPath(portIdentifier: Identifier, channelIdentifier: Identifier): Path {